- Nitrogen Management Protocol Version 2.1 (December 3, 2021)

-The Reserve began scoping agriculture protocols in October 2010 and began actively developing the Nitrogen Management Project Protocol in April 2011.
+The Reserve began scoping agriculture protocols in October 2010 and began actively developing the Nitrogen Management Protocol in April 2011.
 The technical workgroup met from April 2011 to April 2012 to refine the draft protocol.
 A public workshop was held in May 2012 to discuss the draft protocol which was available for public comment through April and May 2012.
 The final protocol was approved by the Reserve Board on June 27, 2012.

-The Reserve hosted a public workshop on May 9, 2012 in Sacramento, CA, to provide a venue for feedback on the draft Nitrogen Management Project Protocol.
+The Reserve hosted a public workshop on May 9, 2012 in Sacramento, CA, to provide a venue for feedback on the draft Nitrogen Management Protocol.
 Workshop materials and meeting video are available below.

-The Reserve worked closely with a multi-stakeholder workgroup to develop the Nitrogen Management Project Protocol.
+The Reserve worked closely with a multi-stakeholder workgroup to develop the Nitrogen Management Protocol.
 The workgroup included industry representatives, federal agency personnel, environmental organizations, verifiers and expert consultants.
 The workgroup included representatives from: